chentsulin/awesome-graphql/README.md

 # awesome-graphql [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

-> Awesome list of GraphQL & Relay
+> Awesome list of GraphQL

 If you want to contribute to this list (please do), send me a pull request.